CodeTimesTen/noise-ninja/README.md

 # noise-ninja

-An open-source audio file player.
+An open-source audio file player written in Java using JavaFX.